-The best approach to maneuver close up to trees and shrubs without hurting them is to use the “mowing line” the trimmer creates.
+The best approach to manoeuvre close up to trees and shrubs without hurting them is to use the “mowing line” the trimmer creates.
 Try to clean the area around any plants growing close to one another before mowing.

 Use your brushcutter’s deflector as a reference point to accomplish that.
 Use the deflector as a moving guide by positioning it against the tree or bush’s base.
 That keeps the trunk safe while also mowing the surrounding area.